 So I was since my teenage years always searching for more information and better information.

 I had made small changed towards a more nourishing diet over time.
-So when my husband and I met I was already not using margarine, but butter.
-I also used different sweeteners than the standard white sugar.
-But I still didn't know enough and didn't know more details.
-Just some.
+So when I had my first baby I was already making changes.
+At that time I was changing to mostly organic food.
+Later, after I had had 2 babies, I was already using butter and avoided margarines and spreads.
+I also started using different sweeteners than the standard white sugar a long time ago.
+But I still didn't know enough and didn't know more details back then.
+I just knew some.

 However, in 2003/2004 I ran into much more information.
 I read an awful lot and there was it all together on one website which had it all very well referenced, so it was much less opinion than most of the books I had read.
 I was thrilled.
 Then I started making changes.
 Everyone in the family revolted as I tried to change overnight.
 I crashed and burned as that is not the way it works.